Conch: General description

-A conch is a sea snail in the phylum Mollusca.
-A conch shell has superior strength and is used as a musical instrument or decoration.
-It consists of about 95% calcium carbonate and 5% organic matter.
-The conch meat is edible.
+Conch are species of sea snail in the phylum Mollusca.
+Their shells consist of about 95% calcium carbonate and 5% organic matter.
+Conch are harvested for their edible meat and decorative shell.
+The shells are often used for decoration and as a musical instrument.

+Queen conch (Aliger gigas) was listed as threatened under the Endangered Species Act in 2024.
+Due to this threatened classification, commercial or recreational harvesting is illegal in Florida waters and punishable by state law.
+There are significant conservation efforts underway to help protect this species, including the use of aquaculture to raise them in hatcheries and relocation of conchs to increase mating.

 Culinary use

-The meat of conches is eaten raw in salads or cooked in burgers, chowders, fritters, and gumbos.
-All parts of the conch meat are edible.
+The meat of conches are often eaten raw in salads or cooked in burgers, chowders, fritters, and gumbos.
+Conch is indigenous to the Caribbean and West Indies.
+Conch is particularly popular in the Bahamas, Turks and Caicos, and Jamaica.
+Conch has been widely consumed in The Bahamas, where it is popular cooked into fritters, since the settlement of the islands by the Lucayan people although the increasing harvest of juvenile conches has negatively impacted their population.
+In Jamaica conch is eaten in stews and curries.

-Conch is indigenous to the Bahamas and is typically served in fritter, salad, and soup forms.
-It is also eaten in the West Indies (in The Bahamas, Turks and Caicos, and Jamaica in particular); locals in Jamaica eat conch in stews, curries and other dishes.
-Restaurants all over the islands serve this particular seafood.
 In the Dominican Republic, Grenada, and Haiti, conch is commonly eaten in curries or in a spicy soup.
 It is locally referred to as lambi.
 In Puerto Rico, conch is served as a ceviche, often called ensalada de carrucho (conch salad), consisting of raw conch marinated in lime juice, olive oil, vinegar, garlic, green peppers, and onions.
 It is also used to fill empanadas.

 In Panama, conch is known as cambombia and is often served as ceviche de cambombia, consisting of raw conch marinated in lime juice, chopped onions, finely chopped habaneros, and often vinegar.

 Conch is very popular in Italy and among Italian Americans.
 Called sconcigli, it is eaten in a variety of ways, but most often in salads or cooked in a sauce for pasta.
 It is often included as one of the dishes prepared for the Feast of the Seven Fishes.

 In East Asian cuisines, conch is often cut into thin slices and then steamed or stir-fried.

-Eighty percent of the queen conch meat in international trade is imported into the United States.
+Eighty per cent of the queen conch meat in international trade is imported into the United States.
 The Florida Keys were a major source of queen conches until the 1970s, but the conches are now scarce and all harvesting of them in Florida waters is prohibited and individuals who have harvested them have been punished by law enforcement.